M-Ahtisham/StarX/README.md

    - Data is imported when the main.py file is run.
 This is then stored in a session state and then used by the other pages.

 10. _The data must be analyzed in the app (e.g. with Pandas, a Jupyter notebook must not be submitted), so that an app user gets on overview (e.g. of correlations, min/max, median, …).
 The result must be visualized in the app._
-      - The data is analysed and an overview is given to the user in Page 1.
-For more information see "Data Statistics" tab after running the app.
+      - The data is analysed and an overview is given to the user in Page 1 after which the Data is transformed in Page 2, then the correlations, min/max and other metrics are descibed in the Data Transformation tab.
+For more information see "Data Statistics" and "Data Transformation" tab after running the app.

 11. _The data must be described in a Wiki section.
 The description must include the feature variables, their values incl. basic statistics like min/max, transformation (if done) and a description of the target variable._
       - ❌